AgileVentures/av-static-website/source/blog_articles/2016-11-11-naming-and-cucumber.html.markdown

   end
 ```

 The cukes went green and I had to fix up a few specs for the EventInstanceHelper and the Event class.
-I was't sure if the fully unique id was actually necessary, but when I saw the specs for EventInstanceHelper that were saying a unique id should be returned, I felt I really wanted to stick with the change.
+I wasn't sure if the fully unique id was actually necessary, but when I saw the specs for EventInstanceHelper that were saying a unique id should be returned, I felt I really wanted to stick with the change.
 Arguably it could be the subject of a completely separate pull request, driven by a different cucumber scenario.
 I've been being harsh with the AsyncVoter folks to keep out any functionality not related to the feature being worked on.
-It's easy to give myself slack when I'm wo on the other side of the barrier; but in my defence this is a bug fix, and I'm trying to make sure we aren't losing valuable data about user activity.
+It's easy to give myself slack when I'm on the other side of the barrier; but in my defence this is a bug fix, and I'm trying to make sure we aren't losing valuable data about user activity.
 I did try to get the feature to wrap this with limited success.
 In the process I did do major refactoring of the cukes, which relates to a [PR from John on LocalSupport](https://github.com/AgileVentures/LocalSupport/pull/391) where he's using a lot of nested steps, which I'm not such a big fan of.

 On WSO the editing a hangout url on a repeating event cuke scenario had gotten really long: